 cancel are extreme cold coupled with high winds.
 Snow flurries are manageable, blizzards are not.
 If the weather is bad, we'll pick another day.
 Some days are best spent at home, in front of a wood stove!

 What is your cancellation policy?

 If you cancel your trip more than one week before the scheduled date, your deposit will be refunded.
 If I have to cancel the trip, we will reschedule if at all possible.
 If rescheduling is not possible, I'll refund your deposit in full.

 It's traditional to tip guides for good service, If you feel we've done a good job, tips of 10-20% are customary and strongly encouraged!

 Can I bring alcohol?

 You are welcome to bring alcohol, though I have zero tolerance for intoxication or illegal drugs, I reserve the right to cancel the trip, at any time, due to unsafe behavior without refund.

-To make a deposit or pay for a trip use the paypal button below
+Once you've confirmed your trip detials with your guids, you can make a deposit or pay for a trip use the paypal button below.